wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Recover (RC): Develop and implement the appropriate activities to maintain plans for resilience and to restore any capabilities or services that were impaired due to a cybersecurity event.
    <br /><br />

    SP 800-139 framework implementation maturity tiers:
-   * Tier 1: Partial means that risk management practices are not formalized, and risk is managed in an ad hoc and sometimes reactive manner.
+   * Tier 1: <strong>Partial</strong> - risk management practices are not formalized, and risk is managed in an ad hoc and sometimes reactive manner.
-   * Tier 2: Risk Informed means that risk management practices are approved by management but may not be established as organizational-wide policy.
+   * Tier 2: Risk <strong>Informed</strong> - risk management practices are approved by management but may not be established as organizational-wide policy.
-   * Tier 3: Repeatable means that the organization’s risk management practices are formally approved and expressed as policy.
+   * Tier 3: <strong>Repeatable</strong> - the organization’s risk management practices are formally approved and expressed as policy.
-   * Tier 4: Adaptive means that the organization adapts its cybersecurity practices based on lessons learned and predictive indicators derived from previous and current cybersecurity activities through a process of continuous improvement.
+   * Tier 4: <strong>Adaptive</strong> - the organization adapts its cybersecurity practices based on lessons learned and predictive indicators derived from previous and current cybersecurity activities through a process of continuous improvement.
    <br /><br />

+NIST SP 800-154 is a draft publication for data-centric system threat modeling.
+Its steps:
+   1. Identify and characterize the system and data of interest.
+   2. Identify and select the attack vectors to be included in the model.
+   3. Characterize the security controls for mitigating the attack vectors.
+   4. Analyze the threat model.
+   <br /><br />

 NIST SP 800-160 defines the systems security engineering framework.
 It defines, bounds, and focuses the systems security engineering activities, both technical and nontechnical, toward the achievement of stakeholder security objectives and presents a coherent, well-formed, evidence-based case that those objectives have been achieved.
-Contexts within which security activities are conducted according to NIST SP 800-160?
+Contexts within which security activities are conducted:
    * Problem context
    * Solution context
    * Trustworthiness context
    <br /><br />

-NIST SP 800-154 is a draft publication for data-centric system threat modeling.
-It includes these steps:
-   1. Identify and characterize the system and data of interest.
-   2. Identify and select the attack vectors to be included in the model.
-   3. Characterize the security controls for mitigating the attack vectors.
-   4. Analyze the threat model.
-   <br /><br />

-NIST SP 800-66 provides guidelines for implementing the HIPAA Security Rule, which requires securing protected health information (PHI), also referred to as EPHI or ePHI (electronic protected health information).
-PHI is any individually identifiable health information.
+NIST SP 800-66 provides guidelines for implementing the HIPAA Security Rule, which requires securing protected health information (PHI) - any individually identifiable health information, also referred to as EPHI or ePHI (electronic protected health information).

-NIST SP 800-122 gives guidelines on protecting the confidentiality of PII (Personally identifiable information) is considered information that should be classified and protected.
-PII are assigned confidentiality impact levels based on
-FIPS 199 designations:
+NIST SP 800-122 gives guidelines on protecting the confidentiality of PII (Personally identifiable information) considered information that should be classified and protected.
+PII are assigned confidentiality impact levels based on FIPS 199 designations:
    * LOW if the loss of <a href="#CIA">confidentiality, integrity, or availability</a> could be expected to have a limited adverse effect on organizational operations, organizational assets, or individuals.
    * MODERATE if the loss of <a href="#CIA">CIA</a> could be expected to have a serious adverse effect on organizational operations, organizational assets, or individuals.
    * HIGH if the loss of <a href="#CIA">CIA</a> could be expected to have a severe or catastrophic adverse effect on organizational operations, organizational assets, or individuals.